Jackson Avenue Rehabilitation

 Construction never proceeded due to funding constraints and the Town downsized the project to 2R and selected HVEA to proceed with the new design improvements.
-The revised design improvements have been completed and the project is currently being constructed.
+The revised design improvements were completed and the project was constructed.

 - Replace the deteriorating large culvert near the Jackson Avenue & Lake Road intersection

 - Rehabilitate the structural and railing deficiencies of the large culvert south of Lake Road